Virginia General Assembly headed for showdown over taxing and spending

 But it also means House and Senate budget conferees will have some big issues to reconcile between now and March 12, when the legislative session is slated to end.

 How it all shakes out will be a test of just how much sway the new governor, a political newcomer who took office Jan.
 15, has in a divided Capitol.
-Youngkin has had one major win so far — making masks optional at schools statewide — but only because three Senate Democrats pushed legislation on that front, supplanting an executive order Youngkin had issued on his first day in office that drew court challenges.
+Youngkin has had one major win so far — making masks optional at schools statewide — but only because three Senate Democrats pushed legislation on that front, supplanting an executive order Youngkin issued on his first day in office that drew court challenges.

 The Senate has already killed many of his legislative priorities, including plans to create charter schools, ban the teaching of “inherently divisive concepts” and tighten restrictions on voting.